uswitch/baldr-old-dead/README.md

 # baldr

 Named after the "god of light and purity" in Norse mythology.
-A light a pure file format for records of bytes.
+A light and pure file format for records of bytes.

 ## Usage